Java Interview Questions & Answers

 11. Explain the differences between time slicing and preemptive scheduling?

-In case of time slicing, a task executes for a specified time frame – also known as a slice.
+In the case of time slicing, a task executes for a specified time frame – also known as a slice.
 After that, it enters the ready queue — a pool of ‘ready’ tasks.
 The scheduler then picks the next task to be executed based on the priority and other factors.

 Whereas under preemptive scheduling, the task with the highest priority is executed either until it enters dead or warning states or if another higher priority task comes along.